 The winners of the ING Unseen Talent Award were chosen from a group of five finalists.
 Alongside Karolina Wojtas and Kevin Osepa, Elena Aya Bundurakis (b.
 1988, EL), Ulla Deventer (b.
 1984, DE), and Irene Fenara (b.
 1990, IT) completed the shortlist.
-The finalists were selected earlier this year by ING Art Management and Unseen from a pool of artists compiled by experts from the European platform for upcoming photography talent, Futures.
+The finalists were selected earlier in 2019 by ING Art Management and Unseen from a pool of artists compiled by experts from the European platform for upcoming photography talent, Futures.

 The international jury responsible for choosing the winner of the Jury Prize of the ING Unseen Talent Award 2019 included Mels Crouwel (Architect and Founding Partner, Benthem Crouwel Architects), Emma Lewis (Curator International Art, Tate Modern), Kathy Ryan (Director of Photography, The New York Times Magazine), Joana Choumali (Visual Artist), and Sanne ten Brink (Head Curator, ING Collection).

 The finalists were coached by South African photographer and professor Adam Broomberg, known as half of the internationally renowned artist duo Broomberg & Chanarin.
 Under his supervision, the selected artists created new work within the theme Nature of Change, giving them the opportunity to reflect on the evolution of society and nature.
 The works were exhibited from 20–22 September during Unseen Amsterdam 2019.